ZonghaoLi777/githubTrending/README.md

 ## Python

+* 【2023-11-01】[ageitgey / face_recognition](https://github.com/ageitgey/face_recognition) - The world's simplest facial recognition api for Python and the command line
+* 【2023-11-01】[CycodeLabs / raven](https://github.com/CycodeLabs/raven) - RAVEN (Risk Analysis and Vulnerability Enumeration for CI/CD)
+* 【2023-11-01】[ungoogled-software / ungoogled-chromium](https://github.com/ungoogled-software/ungoogled-chromium) - Google Chromium, sans integration with Google
+* 【2023-11-01】[nasa-petal / discord_bot](https://github.com/nasa-petal/discord_bot) - BIDARA is a GPT-4 chatbot that was instructed to help scientists and engineers understand, learn from, and emulate the strategies used by living things to create sustainable designs and technologies using the Biomimicry Institute's step-by-step design process.
 * 【2023-10-31】[pchunduri6 / rag-demystified](https://github.com/pchunduri6/rag-demystified) - An LLM-powered advanced RAG pipeline built from scratch
 * 【2023-10-31】[netlas-io / netlas-cookbook](https://github.com/netlas-io/netlas-cookbook) - The goal of this guide is very simple - to teach anyone interested in cyber security, regardless of their knowledge level, how to make the most of Netlas.io.
 * 【2023-10-31】[hacs / integration](https://github.com/hacs/integration) - HACS gives you a powerful UI to handle downloads of all your custom needs.